-Co-directed by the Division of Plastic and Reconstructive Surgery and the Department of Speech-Language Pathology, the VPD Program provides a comprehensive clinical evaluation in a single visit, starting with an assessment by a speech pathologist and a plastic surgeon.
+Co-directed by the Division of Plastic, Reconstructive and Oral Surgery and the Department of Speech-Language Pathology, the VPD Program provides a comprehensive clinical evaluation in a single visit, starting with an assessment by a speech pathologist and a plastic surgeon.

 Children with velopharyngeal dysfunction benefit from coordinated care that brings together all of the related specialties that may be needed to manage both the physical and functional aspects of the condition.
 This might include plastic surgery, speech pathology, audiology, psychology, genetics or radiology.
 The VPD Program works closely with the Cleft Lip and Palate Program, the Division of Otolaryngology (also known as Ear, Nose and Throat, or ENT), Genetics, and the Sleep Center in the Division of Pulmonology to manage your child’s care.

 In addition to providing the best possible care for your child, we are committed to ongoing research that will improve outcomes and treatment options for children with VPD in the future.
 We collaborate with the Division of Human Genetics and the 22q and You Center – the largest such center in the world – in ongoing efforts to improve standards of care for the management of VPD in patients with the 22q11.2 deletion syndrome.

 What we treat